rspamd/rspamd.com/doc/fuzzy_storage.md

 ## Step 3: Configuring `fuzzy_check` plugin

-`fuzzy_check` plugin is used by scanner processes for querying a storage and by controller processes for learning fuzzy hashes.
+The `fuzzy_check` plugin is used by scanner processes for querying a storage, and by controller processes for learning fuzzy hashes.

 Plugin functions:

-1. Email processing and hashes creating from the email parts and attachements
+1. Email processing and hash creation from email parts and attachments
-2. Querying and learning the storage
+2. Querying from and learning to storage
 3. Transport Encryption

 Learning is performing by `rspamc fuzzy_add` command: